balena-io/balena-sdk/README.md

 $ gulp watch
 ```

-Documentation is regenerated when releasing a new version, so if you decide to contribute, you don't need to worry about regenerating the documentation.
+Documentation is regenerated when releasing a new version, so if you decide to contribute, you don't need to worry about that.

 Support
 -------